Lauderdale County DUI Court Process

 1. Arraignment (First Appearance)

-- When it Happens: The arraignment is your first court appearance and typically occurs within a few weeks of your arrest.
-The exact date and time will be on your citation.
+- When it Happens: Your arraignment is your first formal appearance in court.
+It typically occurs within a few weeks of your arrest.
+You will receive a notice with the date, time, and location.

-- What to Expect: At the arraignment, the judge will formally advise you of the charges against you, including the specific DUI law you are accused of violating and the potential penalties.
-You will also be informed of your rights, including your right to remain silent and your right to an attorney.
+- What to Expect: At the arraignment, the judge will inform you of the charges against you, advise you of your rights, and ask you to enter a plea.

 2. Pre-Trial Hearings

-- Plea Negotiations: Your attorney will engage in plea negotiations with the prosecutor to try to reach a favorable resolution to your case.
-This may involve reducing the charges, minimizing the penalties, or entering you into a diversion program (if available).
+- Plea Negotiations: Your attorney will also engage in plea negotiations with the prosecutor.
+The goal is to reach a plea agreement that reduces the charges or penalties you face.

 3. Trial (If No Plea Deal)

-- What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a vehicle and that you were under the influence of alcohol or drugs at the time.
-They will present evidence such as police testimony, breathalyzer or blood test results, and witness statements.
+- What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence such as:

 First Offense